 - pent-up frustration at not being allowed outside to hunt the birds; or perhaps,

 - it is some type of instinct allowing cats to prepare their muscles for the act of bringing down prey.

 Many people call a cat rhythmically pressing her paws, one after the other (like a massage) "making bread" or "making biscuits" as it resembles a person kneading dough.
 Cats seem to display this behavior to show contentment and happiness, maybe even a bit of "marking" you as theirs.
 Sometimes, they may be trying to relieve anxiety.
 Making biscuits is an instinctive behavior beginning shortly after birth when a kitten "kneads" their mother's mammary glands to stimulate the milk flow.

 There is nothing so disconcerting to an owner as having a pair of unblinking eyes staring at you.
 Your cat is not trying some new "mind control", he is probably trying to get your attention to get you to give it some food.
 If the cat is not trying to coax the next meal out of you, most likely it is simply showing you affection and wants to know exactly what you are up to.

-There is nothing quite as loud as a cat yowling in the middle of the night while you are trying to get some shut eye.
+There is nothing quite as loud as a cat yowling in the middle of the night while you are trying to get some sleep.
 Sometimes, this nocturnal behavior is based on the primitive instinct to hunt.
-To get a complete night's rest, before going to bed, provide your cat with a way to burn off excess.
-Sometimes, providing the cat with food puzzles and other enrichment toys during the daylight hours will tire your nocturnal kitty out so you can get a night's sleep.
+To get a complete night's rest, before going to bed, provide your cat with a way to burn off excess energy.
+Sometimes, providing the cat with food puzzles and other enrichment toys during the daylight hours will tire your nocturnal kitty out so you can get a good night's sleep.
 If you have a cat that has never displayed this type of behavior and suddenly starts to cry during the night, please seek out the advice of your veterinarian as the cat may be sick.

 Chewing or Eating Weird Things